MASH: Modeling Abstention via Selective Help-Seeking: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets and Models} We run our experiments on three knowledge-intensive datasets -- the single-hop dataset Natural Questions (NaturalQA)~\citep{kwiatkowski2019natural}, and multi-hop datasets HotPotQA~\citep{yang-etal-2018-hotpotqa} and 2WikiMultiHopQA (2Wiki)~\citep{ho-etal-2020-constructing}.\footnote{We find that the ``comparison'' and ``bridge-comparison'' questions comprising in 2WikiMultiHopQA have unbalanced answer distributions (skewed towards ``no'').
+\textbf{Datasets and Models} We run our experiments on three knowledge-intensive datasets: the single-hop dataset Natural Questions (NaturalQA)~\citep{kwiatkowski2019natural}, and multi-hop datasets HotPotQA~\citep{yang-etal-2018-hotpotqa} and 2WikiMultiHopQA (2Wiki)~\citep{ho-etal-2020-constructing}.\footnote{We find that the ``comparison'' and ``bridge-comparison'' questions comprising in 2WikiMultiHopQA have unbalanced answer distributions (skewed towards ``no'').
 This opens up the possibility of reward hacking by exploiting this dataset property.
 Therefore, we omit these questions from our training and evaluation.} We train and evaluate on each dataset separately; this allows us to evaluate \methodname~across tasks requiring different search strategies and with different distributions of parametrically answerable questions.
-We perform all training and evaluation on the Qwen2.5-3B base model~\citep{qwen2025qwen25technicalreport}.We deliberately choose the base model over instruct as the latter has already undergone abstention training although the exact training strategy is unknown; we propose \methodname~as an alternative.
+Particularly, NaturalQA and HotPotQA differ in search strategies but have similar distributions of parametrically answerable questions, while 2Wiki is a multi-hop dataset containing a greater proportion of unanswerable questions than both (see Appendix \ref{sec:app_datasets} for further analysis).
+We perform all training and evaluation on the Qwen2.5-3B base model~\citep{qwen2025qwen25technicalreport}.
+We deliberately choose the base model over instruct as the latter has already undergone abstention training although the exact training strategy is unknown; we propose \methodname~as an alternative.
 We use the E5 retriever~\citep{wang2022text} and the 2018 Wikipedia dump as our knowledge source~\citep{karpukhin-etal-2020-dense}.

 \textbf{Hyperparameters} For the OTC reward, we follow \citet{wang2025acting} and set $c$ equal to the maximum number of searches.
-For Exponential Decay, we set $\lambda$ to $0.5$ for Natural Questions and $0.8$ otherwise.
+For Exponential Decay, we set $\lambda$ to $0.5$ for Natural Questions and $0.8$ otherwise, following hyperparameter tuning.
 We note that these hyperparameter choices imply the following decreasing order of severity of search penalty: \textsc{otc-strict}$\rightarrow$\textsc{exp}$\rightarrow$\textsc{otc}.
 For each search query, we fix the response to be the top-3 retrieved passages and allow a maximum of $5$ searches per trajectory.
 We use the veRL library~\citep{10.1145/3689031.3696075} for RL training.
 More training details are in Appendix~\ref{sec:app_grpo_training}.